javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

 - `browser` -> `brsr`.
 - ...etc

-Only the one with a truly good intuition will be able to understand all such names.
+Only the one with a truly good intuition will be able to understand such names.
 Try to shorten everything.
-Only a worthy person will be able to uphold the development of such code.
+Only a worthy person should be able to uphold the development of your code.

 ## Soar high.
 Be abstract.